Post-purchase checkout extensions overview

 - You request access to use the post-purchase checkout extension on a live store.

-- You understand how apps fit into Shopify and the different types of apps you can build.
+- You understand how apps fit into Shopify.

 The following diagram illustrates a high-level customer flow for an app that uses a post-purchase checkout extension: